MartinEesmaa/VVCEasy/MPV.md

 Please check the changelog before you download the new version.

 ```
+07/04/2024 - Updated Android MPV VVCEasy latest build with FFmpeg for up to 7.0 with nightly, vvdec and others.
+Removed libxml2 for configuration and compilation error for using latest version and NDK, so next time or some times I'll put libxml2 back when problem is solved.
+Downgraded from mbedtls v3 to v2 to make sure include "mbedtls/certs.h" is found during FFmpeg compiling.
 07/04/2024 - Updated Windows MPV/MPV.NET/MPV LIB VVCEasy build with FFmpeg for up to 7.0 with nightly, MediaInfo and others.
 04/04/2024 - Updated FFmpeg latest with MPV VVCEasy Linux latest version, vvdec and others.
 22/03/2024 - Added Windows MPV/MPV.LIB VVCEasy native x64-v3 build with use LLVM, Clang, mimalloc and LTO on, requested by Andarwinux at issue #42 improved.